jsabithabanu/Mars-Rover-Challenge-TDD-C--Exercise/README.md

 It is validated to check whether the plateau grid size entered is valid and also the plateau grid size is greater than starting point (0,0).
 Exception messages are shown to the user for the validations.
 Then, the Rover coordinates and direction are set and tested.
 The Rover position and direction should be set properly in the appropriate variables.
 This is validated to check if the Rover is placed inside the plateau.

 Then tested the Rover's facing direction after a move, based on the input Move command instructions - is set as expected.
 If the Move instructions make the Rover move out of the plateau, the Rover can follow the instruction and move until the edge of the plateau and stop.
 It will not move further out of the plateau.
 An exception message is shown to the user including the current position and direction of the Rover.
 For example, "Rover cannot move outside the plateau.
 It now stands at the position (0, 3) facing West.
 Please modify the instructions."

 The CommandCenter is the class that controls all the commands and executes the Rovers.
 Now, to integrate the concepts with the Command Center, it is tested whether a Plateau can be added by the CommandCenter using Add Plateau command i.e. AddPlateau() method.
 It is tested whether a Rover can be added by the CommandCenter using AddRover() method.
 It adds/sets up the plateau first and then the Rover.

 Only certain number of Rovers could be landed on the Plateau.
 As they are assumed to move 1 point on the grid each time, there should be atleast 1 space to move for each Rover on the grid.
 A special formula is created to calculate the possible number of Rovers on the plateau.
 It is tested whether the possible number of Rovers is calculated correctly according to the Plateau grid size input.

-It is tested whether a Rover can be added and moved by the CommandCenter.
+It is tested whether a Rover can be added and moved by the CommandCenter successfully and the current location after of the Rover aftre moving is returned as the output.

 Then, it is tested whether 2 or more number of Rovers could be added and moved by the CommandCenter but within the no. of Rovers limit set by the special formula.
-Their coordinates and direction facing are tested after move command.
+Their coordinates and direction facing are tested via the returned outputs after move command is executed.

 When more than one Rover is on the plateau, there is a possibility for collision.
 So it is tested for collision if more than one Rover is added to the plateau.
 If the Rover01 moves and if it's next moving coordinate as per the move instruction has got Rover02 occupied, then Rover01 will stop moving just before the Rover02's coordinate and the exception message is given to user including the current position and direction facing of the Rover.
 For example, "Rover cannot move further.
 There is a collision ahead.
 It now stands at the position (5, 2) facing South.
 Please modify the instructions."

 Thus all the basic scenarios are covered and tested thoroughly for the Rovers to move around the plateau.